mwerezak/sphinx-lang/README.md

     end
 end

 # Warning - very slow!
-This was intended for a stress test
+This was intended for a stress test.
-# Try this: compile Sphinx in release mode and note the massive speedup when executing fib(30)
+# You will definitely notice a speedup if compile Sphinx in release mode.
 fun fib(n)
     if n < 2 then
         return n
     end

     fib(n - 2) + fib(n - 1)
 end

+# Some fun with variadic arguments and assignment destructuring
+fun example(items...)
+    if len(items) < 3 then
+        return items
+    end

+    let first, second, third, rest... = items return rest + ( (first, second), third )  # TODO implement using ... in tuple constructor end

+# declare "e" and "f" as mutable, the rest as immutable
+let a, b, c, d, (var e, f), g = example("a", "b", "c", "d", "e", "f", "g") e += (f *= 2)

 ```

 Right now `sphinx` will compile the code and execute it from memory.
 I plan to add support for binary bytecode input/output, but right now even the file format for that is TBD 🙃